-Dr. Megan Riehl is a clinical psychologist who specializes in the treatment of gastrointestinal problems and anxiety related-disorders.
-She is the Clinical Director of the GI Psychology behavioral health program at the University of Michigan.
-Dr. Riehl specializes in providing comprehensive treatment options for people being cared for by the Division of Gastroenterology and Hepatology.
-Working from a collaborative perspective, treatment can be focused on improving one's quality of life, decreasing the frequency and intensity of medical symptoms, establishing healthy stress management tools and improving coping skills.
-Her approach relies on principles of cognitive-behavioral therapy to design unique and flexible treatment plans tailored to the individual.
+Dr. Megan Riehl is a GI psychologist who specializes in the treatment of GI problems and anxiety-related disorders.
+She is the Clinical Director of the GI Behavioral Health Program at the University of Michigan, offering comprehensive treatment options for people being cared for by the Division of Gastroenterology and Hepatology.
+Working from a collaborative perspective, treatment can focus on improving quality of life, decreasing the frequency and intensity of medical symptoms, establishing healthy stress management tools, and improving coping skills.
+Dr. Riehl’s approach relies on the principles of cognitive-behavioral therapy to design unique and flexible treatment plans tailored to the individual.
 Her clinical research focuses on the delivery of GI behavioral health treatment toindividuals with inflammatory bowel disease (IBD) and disorders of the brain–gut axis.
 Dr. Riehl is co-chair of the ROME Foundation’s Psychogastroenterology Section – Education and Training Committee and she serves with the Crohn’s & Colitis Foundation on two national committees pertaining to the psychosocial aspects of IBD.

 Taft T, Riehl M, Dowjotas K, Keefer L. Moving beyond perceptions: Internalized stigma in the irritable bowel syndrome.
 Neurogastroenterology and Motility.
 2014;26(7):1026–1035. doi: 10.1111/nmo.12357

 Riehl M,Kinsinger S, Kahrilas P, Pandolfino J, Keefer L. The role of a health psychologist in the management of functional esophageal complaints.
 Diseases of the Esophagus.
 2015;28(5):428–436. doi: 10.1111/dote.12219